Brown Barleycorn Tweed Jacketing

-"Half-canvas” construction incorporates a fusible interlining that is attached to the foreparts of the jacket using a heated press.
+Incorporates a fusible interlining that is attached to the foreparts of the jacket using a heated press.
 A natural “floating” canvas is then sewn through the chest and lapels in the traditional manner, offering a soft, flexible drape.

 Advantages: Cost effective speedy production, remains crisp and clean for a long-lasting flawless finish.

-“Full-canvas” construction is the most popular upgrade request for Special Order suits.
+The most popular upgrade request for Special Order suits.
 This skilled and time-consuming process incorporates layers of natural canvas used throughout the fronts of the jacket to provide support and shape.

 Advantages: Extremely comfortable to wear and continues to improve with age as the natural materials adapt to the shape of the body over time.

-“Handmade” suits are full-canvas garments that are cut and made by hand.
+Full-canvas garments that are cut and made by hand.
 Your exact size, shape, balance and posture requirements are assessed and the pattern is adjusted accordingly before the cloth is cut.